luisvelediaz/CSE15L-LAB-REPORTS/lab-report-4-week-8.md

 *READY?
 Lets go!*

-1) *Streamlining ssh Configuration*

-For each test above:

-Decide on what it should produce (i.e., expected output) by using either VScode preview or the CommonMark demo site
+***SNIPPET 1***
+**What is the expected output?**
+- f
+- f

-Showing the code in MarkdownParseTest.java for how you turned it into a test
+**The code in MarkdownParseTest.java for how I turned it into a test.**

+1) *Snippet 1 Our Repository*
-For your implementation, the corresponding output when running the tests; if it passed, say so.
+- For your implementation, the corresponding output when running the tests; if it passed, say so.
 If it didn’t pass, show the specific part of the JUnit output that shows the test failure.

+2) *Snippet 1 Reviewed Repository*
-For the implementation you reviewed in Week 7, the corresponding output when running the tests; if it passed, say so.
+- For the implementation you reviewed in Week 7, the corresponding output when running the tests; if it passed, say so.
 If it didn’t pass, show the specific part of the JUnit output that shows the test failure.

-Answer the following questions with 2-3 sentences each:
+***SNIPPET 2***
+**What is the expected output?**
+- f
+- f

+**The code in MarkdownParseTest.java for how I turned it into a test.**

+3) *Snipper 2 Our Repository*
+- For your implementation, the corresponding output when running the tests; if it passed, say so.
+If it didn’t pass, show the specific part of the JUnit output that shows the test failure.

+4) *Snippet 2 Reviewed Repository*
+- For the implementation you reviewed in Week 7, the corresponding output when running the tests; if it passed, say so.
+If it didn’t pass, show the specific part of the JUnit output that shows the test failure.

+***SNIPPET 3***
+**What is the expected output?**
+- dd
+- d

+**The code in MarkdownParseTest.java for how I turned it into a test.**

+5) *Snipper 3 Our Repository*
+- For your implementation, the corresponding output when running the tests; if it passed, say so.
+If it didn’t pass, show the specific part of the JUnit output that shows the test failure.

+6) *Snipper 3 Reviewed Repository*
+- For the implementation you reviewed in Week 7, the corresponding output when running the tests; if it passed, say so.
+If it didn’t pass, show the specific part of the JUnit output that shows the test failure.

+***REVIEW QUESTIONS***
-Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
+1) Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
+2) Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
+3) Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.